On the covering number of symmetric groups of even degree: Abstract

 \section{Abstract}

 If a group $G$ is the union of proper subgroups $H_1, \dots, H_k$, we say that the collection $\{H_1, \dots H_k \}$ is a cover of $G$, and the size of a minimal cover (supposing one exists) is the covering number of $G$, denoted $\sigma(G)$.
 Mar\'{o}ti showed that $\sigma(S_n) = 2^{n-1}$ for $n$ odd and sufficiently large, and he also gave asymptotic bounds for $n$ even.
-In this paper, we give an exact value for $\sigma(S_n)$ when $n$ is divisible by $6$ and show how determining the value of $\sigma(S_n)$ may be approached for other even values of $n$.
+In this paper, we determine the exact value of $\sigma(S_n)$ when $n$ is divisible by $6$.